M-Xylylenediamine

 m-Xylylenediamine is an organic compound with the formula C6H4(CH2NH2)2.
 A colorless oily liquid, it is produced by hydrogenation of isophthalonitrile.

 Uses and reactions

 m-Xylylenediamine (MXDA) is used in a variety of industrial applications including amine based curing agents for epoxy resins which may then be formulated into coatings, adhesives, sealants, and elastomers.

-m-Xylylenediamine undergoes to Sommelet reaction to give isophthalaldehyde.
+m-Xylylenediamine undergoes the Sommelet reaction to give isophthalaldehyde.

 Hazards

 Exposure to m-xylylenediamine may occur by inhalation, skin contact, eye exposure, or ingestion.
 It can cause chemical burns, tissue damage, delayed pulmonary edema, shock, and skin sensitization.
 Symptoms of inhalation include a burning sensation in the respiratory tract, cough, sore throat, labored breathing, and dyspnea (shortness of breath).
 It is also flammable and produces toxic fumes when burned. m-Xylylenediamine reacts with acids, acid chlorides, and acid anhydrides.